JakobCoding/Expanding-Cards/README.md

 # Expanding-Cards
-Basic Project Interactive Layout Project built with HTML, JavaScript and CSS
+This is a Basic Interactive Project built with HTML, JavaScript and CSS.